JSmith604/Fair-Weather/README.md

 There are other ways this project could be improved such as; adding authentication, adding a database and adding additional features.
 However, I decided early on that these stretch goals would be outside the scope of my project and I am satisfied with that decision.
 Overall, I am happy that I was able to complete the core requirement and the majority of the stretch goals.

+### Other Information about your submission that you feel it's iimportant that we know if applicable

+I am currently seeking a junior position and I hope that is taken into account when this project is evaluated, despite the fact that it is an intermediate assessment.
+I am aware that this submission is not perfect, however, I learned a lot and was able to pick up new technologies.

 ### Your feedback on this technical challenge